29″ x 18.75″

 40″ x 55″

-Designed, pieced, and custom long-arm quilted by Sue Hickman Berryville, VA 3/2021
+Designed, pieced, and custom free motion long-arm quilted by Sue Hickman Berryville, VA 3/2021

 When I think of a winter wonderland, I think of either a blanket of soft white snow or a Christmas market.
 This quilt encompasses both being a soft blanket of white created as a custom table topper for a Christmas Tree Farm’s gift shop.